Tummy Tuck (Abdominoplasty)

 Very occasionally, a mini-abdominoplasty will be recommended.
 This is appropriate for patients with only lower abdominal (below the belly button) skin, fat and muscle laxity.
 The trade off for a slightly shorter scar, operating time and recovery is that the operation does not go above the belly button, so any laxity or stretch there is not repaired.

 There are lots of other techniques that can be used, and each is appropriate for different patients and abdomens!
+We evaluate each patient who comes for a tummy tuck in Sydney, and create an individual surgical plan.

-Will liposuction only work?
+Will liposuction work?

 Very few patients will have a great result from liposuction only.
 Without repairing the abdominal muscle position and removing any skin damaged by stretch marks, the most likely result is a tummy that is less fatty but more droopy.
 It is like wearing an old jacket (or sleeping bag) where the filling has been compressed or worn out, but the layers on either side have not been changed.